Mimicking the active cochlea with a fluid-coupled array of subwavelength Hopf resonators: Introduction

 where $F=F(t)$ is the forcing term and $\omega_0$ and $\mu$ are real parameters.
 This system is a resonator in the sense that the absolute value of the response $z$ is greatest when the forcing $F$ occurs with frequency $\omega_0$.
+In cochlear models, $z$ is some variable which characterises the system's state.

 The parameter $\mu$ is the bifurcation parameter.
-For $\mu<0$ the unforced system ($F=0$) has a stable equilibrium at $z=0$ whereas when $\mu>0$ this equilibrium is unstable and there exists a stable limit cycle $z(t)=\sqrt{\mu}e^{i\omega_0 t}$.
-This birth of a limit cycle is characteristic of a (supercritical) Hopf bifurcation.
-For further details see \emph{e.g.} \cite{wong2013introduction}.
+For $\mu<0$ the unforced system ($F=0$) has a stable equilibrium at $z=0$ whereas when $\mu>0$ this equilibrium is unstable and there exists a stable limit cycle given by $z(t)=\sqrt{\mu}e^{i\omega_0 t}$.
+This birth of a limit cycle is typical of a (supercritical) Hopf bifurcation, which is formally characterised by a conjugate-pair of linearised eigenvalues crossing the imaginary axis.
+Writing the unforced system \eqref{eq:hopf} in terms of its real and imaginary parts and linearising about the fixed point at zero gives a system whose Jacobian matrix has eigenvalues $\lambda=\mu\pm i\omega_0$.
+These eigenvalues clearly cross the imaginary axis when $\mu$ passes zero.
+For further details see \emph{e.g.} \cite{strogatz2018nonlinear, jordan1999nonlinear, wagg2016nonlinear}.

-The cochlea demonstrates exceptionally good frequency selectivity.
-Even individuals without musical training can detect tones differing in frequency by less than 0.5\% \cite{hudspeth2008making, dallos1992active}.
-The excitation of system \eqref{eq:hopf} at frequencies close to $\omega_0$ is able to account for this frequency selectivity.
+The greatly enhanced response for frequencies close to $\omega_0$ is able to account for the cochlea's frequency selectivity.
+The cubic non-linearity in \eqref{eq:hopf} is able to reproduce the one-third power law of the cochlea: when $\mu$ is small, and the system is close to bifurcation, we have that $|z|\approx |F|^{1/3}$ for frequencies close to resonance.

-The cochlea is able to detect sounds with amplitudes ranging over six orders of magnitude \cite{hudspeth2010critique, julicher2001physical}.
-This relies on an ability to amplify sounds according to a compressive nonlinearity whereby quiet sounds are amplified much more greatly than louder ones \cite{ruggero1997basilar}.
-This property is produced by the cubic term in \eqref{eq:hopf}.
-Further, the one-third power law ($|z|\sim |F|^{1/3}$) associated with the solution of \eqref{eq:hopf} close to bifurcation (when $\mu$ is small) matches quantitatively with the responsiveness observed in the cochlea \cite{hudspeth2008making, julicher2001physical}.
+One of the earliest pieces of evidence supporting the active nature of the cochlea was the observation that the ear emits sounds (known at otoacoustic emissions) as part of its response \cite{kemp2002otoacoustic, zurek1985acoustic}.
+The existence of stable limit cycles, for certain parameter values, predicts this behaviour \cite{camalet2000auditory, duke2008critical, kanders2019}.